tenseg/.github/Publishing WP Plugin on GitHub.md

 To release an update of a plugin or theme on Github

-1. Bump version and tested up to in header and both readme files
+1. Bump version and tested up to in header readme
-2. Add release notes to both readme files
+2. Add release notes to readme
 3. Commit update on main and push to internal remotes
 4. Push to Github
     1. `git push public main` in command line